 - Verbal feedback influences motor learning.
 Interestingly, when this feedback describes the person’s trait such as “you are fast,” less learning occurs.
 However, when this feedback refers to a process and describes the individual’s effort in performing the task (“when you held it that way, you moved faster”), then more motor learning occurs.

 It is also necessary to consider the amount of feedback.
 For adults, too much feedback can foster dependence and discourage the intrinsic process of trial and error.
 Children are different and Carlo encouraged us to consider the child’s age, motivation level and nervousness or competence with the task.(Avila et al, 2012)

 - In athletes skill demonstration is cautioned against as this may interfere with the individual’s own problem solving in the context of their abilities.
 (Williams & Hodges, 2005) However, there is evidence for motor learning benefits through modeling by peers, for so-called “observational practice.”
-(Wolf & Pfeiffer, 2005)
+(Wulf & Pfeiffer, 2005)

 - The way practice sessions are organized is also an important piece of the motor learning puzzle.
 Constant practice, for instance, results in better performance at the time of practice, but it does not result in better retention or skill transfer.
 Variable practice, because it requires continual adjustment to achieve movement solutions to meet the changing parameters, promotes skill generalization.